timacdonald/json-api/README.md

 }
 ```

-This implementation would make a HTTP request to our microservice even when the client is excluding the `avatar` attribute via sparse fieldsets or minimal attributes, however if we wrap this attribute in a Closure it will only be evaluated when the `avatar` is to be returned.
-This means we can remove the need for a HTTP request and improve performance.
+The above implementation would make a HTTP request to our microservice even when the client is excluding the `avatar` attribute via sparse fieldsets or minimal attributes.
+To improve performance when this attribute is not being returned we can wrap the value in a Closure.
+The Closure will only be evaluated when the `avatar` is to be returned.

 ```php
 <?php